cfwheels/cfwheels/guides/introduction/getting-started/running-local-development-servers.md

 {% endtab %}
 {% endtabs %}

-You can also stop the server from anywhere by name:
+You can also stop a server from anywhere by using it's name:

 {% tabs %}
 {% tab title="CommandBox" %}